Rino Anto

-Rino Anto (born 3 January 1988) is an Indian professional footballer who plays as a right-back.
+Rino Anto (born 3 January 1988) is a former Indian professional footballer who played as a right-back.

 Club career

 Early career

 Born in Thrissur, Kerala, Anto is a product of the Tata Football Academy in Jamshedpur, Jharkhand, where he graduated from in 2008.
 From 2008 to 2010 Anto played professionally in the I-League with Mohun Bagan before being transferred on 23 February 2010.
 Then, from 2010 to 2012, Anto played with Salgaocar in the I-League, scoring once against East Bengal at the Fatorda Stadium in a league match on 19 May 2011 in which he found the net in the 33rd minute as Salgaocar won 3–2.

 Quartz and Mohun Bagan

 After playing two seasons with Salgaocar in the I-League, Anto signed for Quartz of the I-League 2nd Division in their search for promotion to the I-League.
 Anto joined the Kerala football team that played in the 2013 Santosh Trophy in which he reached the final before losing to Services football team 3–4 on penalties.

 Then on 5 June 2013 it was reported that Anto, along with Wahid Sali, had signed with Mohun Bagan and thus return to the I-League for the 2013–14 season.
 However, on 24 June 2013, it was reported that Anto had been released from Mohun Bagan, less than 20 days after signing with the club on his second spell as the club could not afford his salary.
 He made no appearances with the club.